Design history · 1930s–40s American early modernism

 Lester Beall was born in Kansas City, Missouri in 1903.
 He studied art history at the University of Chicago, graduating in 1926 — not at an art school.
 Self-taught as a designer, he opened a freelance studio in Chicago in 1927, producing advertising, magazine covers and editorial layouts.

-In 1935 he moved his practice to New York and began working for major American magazines — Fortune, Time, House Beautiful — while also taking on poster commissions.
-In 1937 he received the commission that defined his first decade: six posters for the federal Rural Electrification Administration, communicating the benefits of electrification to American farmers.
-The work drew on European modernism — flat colour, sans-serif typography, photomontage — and delivered it in a form specifically calibrated for a rural American audience.
+In 1935 he moved to New York and began working for major American magazines — Fortune, Time, House Beautiful — while also taking on poster commissions.
+In 1937 he received the commission that shaped his first decade: six posters for the federal Rural Electrification Administration, communicating the benefits of electricity to American farmers.
+The work drew on European modernism — flat colour, sans-serif typography, photomontage — and delivered it in a form calibrated for a rural American audience.

 That same year the Museum of Modern Art gave him the first one-man show ever awarded to a graphic designer.
-Curated by Alfred Barr, the exhibition formalised graphic design as a museum-collecting discipline in America.
+Curated by Alfred Barr, the exhibition shifted the standing of graphic design inside American cultural institutions.

-Through the 1940s and 1950s he produced Scope magazine for Upjohn (13 years, roughly 55 issues), and from the late 1950s shifted decisively into corporate identity work: Connecticut General Life Insurance (1959), International Paper Company (1960), Martin Marietta Corporation (1961).
+Two more REA series followed, in 1939 and 1941.
+Through the 1940s and early 1950s he produced Scope magazine for Upjohn — roughly 35 issues.
+From the late 1950s he moved decisively into corporate identity work: Connecticut General Life Insurance (1959), International Paper Company (1960), Martin Marietta Corporation (1961).

 Design philosophy

-Beall’s position is the translator’s position — taking European modernist design language and rendering it legible to American commercial and government clients who had no exposure to the Bauhaus, De Stijl or Swiss design.
-The REA posters are the clearest expression: European typography and composition, American vernacular subject matter.
+Beall’s position was the translator’s position — taking European modernist design language and making it legible to American commercial and government clients who had no exposure to the Bauhaus, De Stijl or Swiss design.
+The REA posters are the clearest case: European typography and composition, American vernacular subject matter.

-Three commitments defined his work.
+Three commitments ran through his practice.
 First, modernism without dogma.
-Unlike Tschichold’s The New Typography or the Swiss Style’s categorical rejection of serifs, Beall combined modernist composition with whatever typographic resources the job required — roman, sans, hand-lettering, photomontage.
+Unlike Tschichold’s strict prescriptions or the Swiss Style’s categorical rejection of serifs, Beall combined modernist composition with whatever typographic resources the job required — roman, sans, hand-lettering, photomontage — choosing by what worked rather than by rule.

-Third, studio as farm.
-The move to Dumbarton in 1951 was a principled rejection of the Madison Avenue model.
-Beall insisted that serious design work required time, distance and slow thinking — and that those things were available on a Connecticut farm in a way they were not on East 57th Street.
+Third, the studio as farm.
+The move to Dumbarton in 1951 was a principled rejection of the Madison Avenue agency model.
+Beall held that serious design work required time, distance and slow thinking — and that those things were available on a Connecticut farm in a way they were not on East 57th Street.

 Key works

-REA poster series (1937, 1939, 1941) — three series totalling 18 posters promoting rural electrification to American farmers.
+REA poster series (1937, 1939, 1941) — three series promoting rural electrification to American farmers.
 Combined European modernist typography with American vernacular iconography.
-Held in MoMA’s permanent collection; widely reproduced as the founding work of American modernist poster design.
+Held in MoMA’s permanent collection, the Library of Congress and the National Archives.

-MoMA one-man show (1937) — the first one-man exhibition given by the museum to an American graphic designer.
-Established graphic design as an American museum-collecting discipline.
+MoMA one-man show (1937) — the first one-man exhibition given by the museum to a graphic designer.
+Changed the standing of graphic design inside American cultural institutions.

-Scope magazine for Upjohn (1941 onward) — 13-year run of covers and spreads for Upjohn Company’s medical journal.
-A systematic application of modernist editorial typography to American medical publishing.
+Scope magazine for Upjohn (1944–1953) — roughly 35 issues of covers and spreads for Upjohn Company’s medical journal.
+A sustained application of modernist editorial typography to American medical publishing.

-Connecticut General Life Insurance identity (1959) — comprehensive identity programme covering logotype, stationery, building signage and advertising.
-An early test case for the full-scope American corporate identity programme.
+Connecticut General Life Insurance identity (1959) — a comprehensive identity programme covering logotype, stationery, building signage and advertising.
+An early full-scope American corporate identity programme.

-International Paper Company identity (1960) — the stylised tree mark and accompanying identity system, still in use (with modifications) by the company today.
-One of the defining American corporate identity programmes of the 1960s.
+International Paper Company identity (1960) — the stylised tree mark and accompanying identity system.
+One of the defining American corporate identity programmes of the 1960s; the mark remains recognisable in the company’s current branding.

 Iconic works